-This page explains what hand-under-hand signing is, who uses it, how it works and how to get started.
-You can also watch Caroline having a conversation using hand-under-hand signing.
+This page explains what the hand-under-hand approach is, who uses it and how it works.
+You can also watch an example of a conversation using hand-under-hand signing.

 If you are a child or adult who is deafblind, your hands can act as your eyes, ears and voice.